-After your visit, wander around the narrow streets of the town and stop at colorful Little Venice for drinks right on the waterfront.
+After your visit, explore some of the best things to do in Mykonos, such as wandering around the narrow streets of the town and stopping at colorful Little Venice for drinks right on the waterfront.

 Metropolitan Cathedral, Rio de Janeiro, Brazil

-Resembling a chunk of a space rocket from a distance, this startling, cone-shaped structure was completed in 1976.
+Resembling a chunk of a space rocket from a distance, this startling, cone-shaped structure was completed in 1976 and is one of the most famous landmarks in Brazil.
 On closer inspection, you’ll notice that architect Edgar de Oliveira da Fonseca modeled his design on Mayan pyramids and he’s certainly achieved something dramatic.